mano-at-sdsc/published-documentation/Onboarding-to-the-CFDE-Portal-Submission-System.md

 We’re still working out how we will administer roles long term in practice.
 For the moment, @ACharbonneau is acting as admin on all of them until we’re sure the system is working.

-To do the onboarding, for each person in your org who needs a role you will need to tell us:
+To do the onboarding, please have a PI or PM at your organization give us a list of people in your org who need Submission System access.
+For each person please list:

 - [their Globus display name](https://github.com/nih-cfde/security/blob/master/epic-1-groups/dcc-instructions.md)
 - what role(s) you want them to have